Certificate of Graduate Study in Public Health

 The 15-credit Certificate of Graduate Study in Public Health (PH) can augment a student's previous academic training and facilitate advancement in a variety of private health and service organizations as well as public agencies.
 Alternatively, the certificate can serve as a strong introduction and preview to the field of public health prior to committing to a formal masters' program.
 The program provides individuals from diverse backgrounds with a solid foundation of knowledge and skills in public health, health policy, epidemiology; as well as offering students the opportunity to pursue interests in evaluation, planning, or quality improvement.

 Courses are scheduled in the late afternoon and evening for the convenience of working students.
 Fall and Spring courses meet once a week and are held in the Wishcamper Center on the USM Portland campus.
-A growing number of courses are accessible through PolyCom connection to other UMaine campuses, or via Internet on students' own devices.
-In addition, onecourse each semester is offered using weekly, asynchronous online technology.
+A growing number of courses are accessible through PolyCom connection to other UMaine campuses.
+In addition, one course each semester is offered using weekly, asynchronous online technology.

 For more information, please contact: